OI-wiki/OI-Wiki-export/oi-wiki-export-typst/oi-wiki-export.typ

   it
 }

-// In New Computer Modern
+// Metrics in New Computer Modern
-// Width of numbers:    500 units
+// Width of digits:     500 units
 //       of period:     278 units
 //       of bullet:     778 units
 //       of whitespace: 333 units